Goblet cell: Monoclonal antibodies

 Studies of mice given monoclonal antibodies for IL-13 results in decreased expression of goblet cells in asthma patients.
 Some treatments that use anti-IL-13 monoclonal antibodies include tralokinumab, and lebrikizumab.
 These treatments have shown improvements in asthma patients, yet there are still limitations to the use of anti-IL-13 monoclonal antibodies.
 Dupilumab is a newer drug that targets the shared receptor of IL-4 and IL-13, IL4Rα.
 Since IL-4 and IL-13 have interrelated biological activities, Dupilumab is a more effective form of treatment as it targets both interleukins.

 History

-The cells were first noted by Henle in 1837 when studying the lining of the small intestine, seen to be mucus producing by Leydig in 1857 (who was examining the epidermis of fish), and were given their name by Schulze in 1867, Schulze chose the descriptive name "goblet" because of the shape of the cell, rather than a functional name, as he remained uncertain as to the mucous-producing function of the cell.
+The cells were first noted by Henle in 1837 when studying the lining of the small intestine, seen to be mucus producing by Leydig in 1857 (who was examining the epidermis of fish), and were given their name by Schulze in 1867, Schulze chose the descriptive name "goblet" because of the shape of the cell, rather than a functional name, as he remained uncertain as to the mucus-producing function of the cell.

-Nowadays these cells are used in the laboratories to evaluate the intestinal absorption of drug targets with different kits, such as the CacoGoblet.
+In the present day, these cells are used in laboratories to evaluate the intestinal absorption of drug targets with different kits, such as the CacoGoblet.